 Credit card hardship has been magnified by the pandemic as has a wide range of financial challenges, leaving millions of people burdened with the weight of debt and fear for the future.
 This pandemic is still with is, causing much emotional pain on top of their finances.

-Though 2020 is already half over, there have been incredible challenges faced by people all over the world that have changed the way people live, work, and interact.
+We survived 2020 and now we hold our breath in 2021, wondering about what the future may bring to us.
+There have been incredible challenges faced by people all over the world that have changed the way people live, work, and interact.
 Specifically, the COVID-19 pandemic, which began impacting the United States toward the beginning of the calendar year, has impacted every aspect of society, from health care to business to the way people celebrate birthdays and go to school.

 Credit Card Hardship